Artistic Director, Advanced Acting

 Dorothy has been working behind the scenes for many years with a number of theater groups, doing everything from costuming to producing to managing.
 When her dear friend Marianne asked if she would like to join the Southport Studio Theater family, she jumped at the chance.
 Dorothy deeply loves and admires the Challis-Root family and believes fervently in their philosophy for teaching children the love of theater.

 Each of our extraordinary counselors has spent years at Broadway Bootcamp - many have spent every summer with us since 4th grade!
 They know the ropes and are trained to ensure every child feels comfortable and valued.
-However, since we don't yet have photos of this year's counselors, we chose one that closely fits their personality.
+However, since we don't yet have photos of all our counselors, we chose one that closely fits their personality.